-On many a Sunday morning, I'd wake up and enter the halls of the house to the poniant aroma of pine.
-My mom would get a head start on cleaning day (also accompanied with Christian music, humming, and delicious food brewing) wiping down counter tops and the floors with the age old Pine-Sol.
+On many a Sunday morning, I'd wake up and enter the halls of the house to the poignant aroma of pine.
+My mom would get a head start on cleaning day (also accompanied with Christian music, humming, and delicious food brewing) wiping down countertops and the floors with the age-old Pine-Sol.
 My poor nostrils couldn't stand the fumes but I sure adored pine!

 This evergreen is most commonly found in the northern hemisphere; however, there are over 100 species in China, Africa, the Himalayas, and Scandinavia.
 For centuries it's brought physical and spiritual healing to those in need, provided building material, and simply as a healing space out in nature.

 According to folk medicine, the needles may be brewed into a green-hue tea to combat a cold / flu.
-Deep within the cone you'll fine the pine nut, which is a great source of protein, iron, potassium, magnesium, and healthy fats.
+Deep within the cone, you'll find the pine nut, which is a great source of protein, iron, potassium, magnesium, and healthy fats.

-Pine essential oil may be incorporated into a massage oil to relive sore and stiff muscles, arthritic pain, and nerve pain.
+Pine essential oil may be incorporated into a massage oil to relieve sore and stiff muscles, arthritic pain, and nerve pain.
 It's also effective for relieving and preventing headache pain.

 Make your own pine oil: harvest fresh pine needles (avoid brown needles as they may contain mold).
 Release oils by gently grinding the needles.
 Place the needles in a jar and top with a carrier oil (i.e., almond, olive)